daiy29/mosaic-grade-scraper/README.md

-# Mosaic Mark Scraper
+# Mosaic Grade Scraper

-Mosaic Mark Scraper is a simple script made in Python that periodically checks the McMaster website every 60 seconds and sends the user an e-mail if there are updates.
+Mosaic Grade Scraper is a simple script made in Python that periodically checks the McMaster website every 60 seconds and sends the user an e-mail if there are updates.
 Instructions are for a Windows system.

 ## Requirements